datachand/angular-meteor/README.md

 applications with an angular front end.
 It bridges the reactivity of meteor with the binding of angular.

+### Compatibility

+Version 0.3.2 and later has been tested with Meteor 1.0

 ## Quick start
 1. Install [Meteor](http://docs.meteor.com/#quickstart) <code>curl https://install.meteor.com | /bin/sh</code>
 3. Create a new meteor app using <code>meteor create myapp</code> or navigate to the root of your existing app.